Supabase makes it simple to manage your users.

 auth.users table, it is helpful to also create a users table in the

-public schema, which uses the same UUID Primary Key as the
+public schema, which uses the same UID Primary Key as the

 For security purposes, the